-Applications are now being accepted for the Center for Interdisciplinary Research (CIR) for the 2014-15 academic year, and review of applications will begin on Monday, April 7th.
-St. Olaf College’s Department of Mathematics, Statistics, and Computer Science, with support from the National Science Foundation (NSF), had the unique opportunity to establish the Center for Interdisciplinary Research (CIR) in 2004, and over 175 students have participated since that inaugural year.
+Applications are now being accepted for the Center for Interdisciplinary Research (CIR) for the 2015-16 academic year, and review of applications will begin on Wednesday, April 15th.
+St. Olaf College’s Department of Mathematics, Statistics, and Computer Science, with support from the National Science Foundation (NSF), had the unique opportunity to establish the Center for Interdisciplinary Research (CIR) in 2004, and over 200 students have participated since that inaugural year.
 The goal of the CIR is to provide undergraduate students with interest and background in statistics, applied mathematics, or computer science with training and experiences in the modern practice of their discipline while engaging in applied, collaborative, interdisciplinary research.
-You are receiving this invitation because of your background and potential interest in statistics, although you are welcome to consider opportunities in applied math or computer science as well.

 Many details about the CIR can be found at http://wp.stolaf.edu/cir/, including lists of the cool and diverse past projects that have been completed.
 In short, CIR Fellows participate on interdisciplinary research teams whose goals are to use statistical, mathematical, and computational thinking and analysis to support the quantitative research of faculty or staff from a variety of disciplines around the college.
 The research teams meet weekly with their MSCS mentors and domain experts, and many teams ultimately present their work at regional and national conferences.
 CIR Fellowships also provide academic year support (up to $3400) intended to increase your awareness of the national need for statisticians, applied mathematicians, and computer scientists and to encourage you to consider careers in those fields.